-Schedule your own hours.
+Schedule your own hours

-Take your class anywhere you want.
+Take class anywhere you want

-Eliminate commuting and gain more time.
+Eliminate commuting and gain more time

-Not every degree program can be completed online.
+Not every degree program can be completed online

 There is a limit to what kind of degree students can earn online.
 Some degree programs cannot be earned 100% online.
 Depending on the profession, hands-on training is required.
 Degree programs like Physical Therapist Assistant and Diagnostic Medical Sonographer Technology require students to work with equipment and people.

-You will have to work independently.
+You will have to work independently

-You’re separated from the campus culture.
+You’re separated from the campus culture

 With online classes, you separate yourself from campus activities.
 As an FNU student, you will have full access to all of our technology and resources.
 However, with online studying, many students prefer to stay at home and are rarely on campus, or they’re too busy balancing the responsibilities of academic work and a job.
-Online learning is also referred to as Distance Learning and that’s no coincidence!

 You’re also limited in how you practice communication skills.
 Communication is much more than just sending emails and text.
 You need to be able to verbally convey a message to people in a way that is understandable.
-Body language also plays an intricate role in this.
+Body language also plays a role in this.
 In fact, the term Soft Skills has become quite the communication tool to have in your arsenal.
 To learn more about Soft Skills, read “The Importance of Soft Skills in the Workplace” here.

 To discover what kind of online degree programs that FNU offers, visit our online page here.